-The CSF clearance was biexponential, with initial half-life averaging less than 1 h followed by a longer second half-life, likely more appropriately representing the rate of clearance of the radio-labeled antibody from the CSF compartment.
-The mean 25%, 59% (median), and 75% quartile biologic half-lives for 124I clearance are given in Table 3.
-Most patients exhibited CSF clearance half-lives of less than 24 h, but 3 patients exhibited much longer half-lives (35-46 h), likely because of slower clearance from the Ommaya reservoir and ventricles as noted on the images.
+The CSF clearance was biexponential with initial half-life averaging less than one hour, followed by a longer second half-life, likely more appropriately represents the rate of clearance of the radiolabeled antibody from the CSF compartment.
+The mean 25%, 59% (median), and 75% quartile biological half-lives for 124I clearance are given in Table 3.
+Most of the patients exhibited CSF clearance half-lives of less than 24 h, but three cases exhibited much longer half-lives (35-46 h), likely due to slower clearance from the Ommaya reservoir and ventricles as noted on the images.
 Estimates for various age groups in children showed similar values (Table 3).

-The estimate for 131I-omburtamab doses as derived from 124Iomburtamab CSF samples was 2.25 ± 0.4 cGy/MBq, whereas that from actual 131I-omburtamab therapy was 1.53 ± 1.44 cGy/MBq (Table 4).
+The estimate for 131I-Omburtamab doses as derived from 124I-Omburtamab CSF samples was 2.25±0.4 cGy/MBq, while that from actual 131I-Omburtamab therapy was 1.53±1.44 cGy/MBq (Table 4).
 Overall doses were highly variable.
-In 9 patients, the dose estimates ranged between 4.42 and 8.44 cGy/MBq, about 2-4 times higher than the average for all.
-In another patient, the estimated dose was 10.1 cGy/MBq, based on extrapolation from limited sampling (only at 18 h because of logistical limitations).
-In 7 of these 10 infusions, a very slow clearance (practically zero in 3 patients) was noted over the initial 8 h; imaging in these patients showed high activity within ventricles and Ommaya up to 48-h imaging.
+In 9 patients, the dose estimates ranged between

+4.42 and 8.44 cGy/MBq, about 2-4 times higher than the average for all.
+In another patient, the estimated dose was 10.1 cGy/MBq, based on extrapolation from limited sampling (only at 18 h due to logistical limitations).
+In 7 of these 10 infusions, a very slow clearance (practically zero in three patients) was noted over the initial 8 h; imaging in these patients showed high activity within ventricles and Ommaya up to 48 h imaging.